csev/dj4e/assn/mdn/paw_skeleton.md

 Checking Your Installation
 --------------------------

-We assume that you have a Django 3 virtual environment all set up from your previous assignments.
+We assume that you have a Django virtual environment all set up from your previous assignments.
 Start a shell and type:

-    workon django3
+    workon django4      # or django3

 Of course always make sure to type this command when you start a fresh shell.